PRL-PRG/evalr-experiment/README.md

 You can view the files from your machine.
 Please note that all the data are base on just a single-package corpus and thus some metric are not relevant.

-The following is the list of the results that we include in the paper:
+The following is the list of the results that we include in the paper (the figure/table headings should be click-able links):

 ---